williamdee1/FPL-Elo-Insights/README.md

 | teams | Team information and strength indicators | Team details, strength ratings, and Elo scores | Team analysis, fixture difficulty assessment, and performance tracking |

 ## Using
 Feel free to use the data from this repository in whatever way works best for you—whether for your website, blog posts, or other projects.
 If possible, I’d greatly appreciate it if you could include a link back to this repository as the data source.
-Without copying the amazing https://github.com/vaastav/Fantasy-Premier-League.
+Without completly copying the amazing [vaastav/Fantasy-Premier-League](https://github.com/vaastav/Fantasy-Premier-League).
 I’d be happy to feature a link to your post or site as a notable usage of the repository!

 ## Data Sources

 This project leverages data from the following sources:

 *   **Manually Curated Match Statistics:** This dataset includes a wide array of detailed match events, player statistics (e.g., touches, duels, shots, etc.), and other relevant football data.
-It has been meticulously collected and verified to ensure accuracy.
-*   **Club Elo Ratings:** Historical and current Elo ratings for all Premier League teams are sourced from [ClubElo.com](http://clubelo.com/), providing a robust measure of team strength.
+*   **Club Elo Ratings:** Historical and current Elo ratings for all Premier League teams are sourced from [ClubElo.com](http://clubelo.com/).
 *   **Official Fantasy Premier League API:**  The official FPL API provides a wealth of data, including player statistics, weekly points, form, cost, and ownership percentages.

 ## Data Tables Explained